chrhyman/divided/notes/dev-meeting-mar-30-17.md

 ## Movement cost

 We have an open discussion on movement cost.
 Currently there is no hard-coded maximum movement cost.
 The theoretical maximum is 18, as that is a perfect roll of three 6s.
 Should we allow inaccessible tiles?
+(Think about movement thematically as well.)
 Keep in mind that there is currently no mechanic to lower movement cost in the game.

+## Multiple houses on one resource

+We have an open discussion on multiple houses on one resource.
+From one perspective, games like Catan might make players feel like they _should_ get two resources if they have two houses on a tile.
+On the other hand, incident rolls represent a player's effect on the planet, and if they get two resources, the tile should count twice, etc.

+## Buildings contributing to incidents

+Chris raised a question about Barracks contributing to the incident roll.
+It was clarified that only the building that collects resources, i.e. Houses, will count towards calculating the incident roll.
+When incident cards target tiles you touch, only count buildings that gather resources (i.e., Houses).

+## Other considerations

+For brevity, smaller topics are grouped under this heading.
+These may need further discussion or playtesting in order to resolve.

+* Resource gathering in the late game may become tedious, or be more work than its worth.
+This may depend on the token used to represent the resources, however.
+* How is the pacing in resource acquisition?
+* How much RNG should there be in tile and cost distribution?
+There was a thought to include a "beginner" mode that was more balanced than pure randomness.
+* Still need to analyze and balance the cost of various structures and units.
+* Design issue: it's unfun to update movement and resource counters on each tile.
+May come down to components.

 # Reference: Raw notes